BhumipatNgamphueak/mobile_project/README.md

 ### Perception

 **Headline numbers.**
 The two figures below summarise the entire perception sweep.
-Each subplot is one range; the green triangle / line is the simulator's ground truth, the red dots are the per-frame detected positions (latency-compensated to the current time, exactly as fed into the costmap), and the diamond in Case A is the mean detected position.
+Each subplot is one range; the green triangle / line is the simulator's ground truth, the red dots are the per-frame detected positions (latency-compensated to the current time, exactly what the integrated system *would* feed into the social costmap), and the diamond in Case A is the mean detected position.
 The blue cone is the camera's 60° horizontal FOV.
 The numbers in the top-left of each subplot are the detection rate (fraction of cycles in which the human was matched to a track) and the mean position error in metres.

 <div align="center">
   <img src="./figures/perception_stand.png" alt="Case A — standing human, GT vs detected position" width="900">